Dipankar Banik

 Returns Platform at Narvar

-A decade in on the Returns Platform team, Spring Boot 2.7 / Java 21 services on Apache Pulsar, Postgres, and Drools, autoscaling on GCP behind Linkerd.
-The thread through the work: simplify.
-One Pulsar consumer pattern across carriers.
-One PII encryption client.
-38 small Lambdas instead of one engine.
-One BigQuery surface as the source of truth.
-Lately, LLMs to delete steps from post-purchase rather than add them.
+A decade in on the Returns Platform team: Spring Boot / Java 21 services on Apache Pulsar, Postgres, and Drools, autoscaling on GCP behind Linkerd.
+The design approach is consolidation: one Pulsar consumer pattern across carriers, one PII encryption client, one BigQuery surface as the source of truth.
+Currently applying LLMs to tracking and support workflows.

 • Stack Java 21, Spring Boot, Go, Pulsar